- Oracle is being sued for making false claims about cloud growth, and we review the accusations brought by the Fireman’s Fund.

 Oracle’s “Safe Harbor” warnings accompanying its forward-looking statements issued during the Class Period were ineffective to shield those statements from liability.
 Defendants are also liable for any false or misleading forward-looking statements pleaded herein because, at the time each such statement was made, the speaker knew the statement was false or misleading and the statement was authorized and/or approved by an executive officer of Oracle who knew that the statement was false.”

 The individuals knew that their statements were false when they made them.
-They made these statements because they are so overcompensated with stock options, and even after acquiring enormous fortunes ($58 billion for Ellison and $1/2 billion for Catz), the lying continues to acquire more and more.
+They made these statements because they are so overcompensated with stock options.
+Even after acquiring enormous fortunes ($58 billion for Ellison and $1/2 billion for Catz), the lying continues to acquire more and more.

 Top executives at various software vendors, with both Oracle and SAP featuring prominently, think they can say anything in quarterly updates with impunity.
 I have been noting this in SAP’s increasingly ridiculous analyst calls in Q1 and Q2.